Working with PDA – information for education professionalsPDAadmin2023-12-04T10:33:05+00:00

 As mentioned above, our Being Misunderstood report highlights that 70% of children with a PDA profile of autism are not in school or regularly struggle to attend.

-School refusal – when a child is unable to attend school due to anxiety, phobia or trauma – should be treated as a health and/or SEN need.
+School avoidance (also known as school refusal) – when a child is unable to attend school due to anxiety, phobia or trauma – should be treated as a health and/or SEN need.
 If a child isn’t attending school because his/her special educational needs can’t currently be met, the school and/or LA should be looking to provide suitable provision as soon as possible.

 Neither situation should be viewed as truancy.
-The National Autistic Society provides useful information to help everyone understand anxiety in school and school refusal – though please note that the strategies suggested would require considerable adaptation for a PDA child.
+The National Autistic Society provides useful information to help everyone understand difficulties with school and ‘school refusal’ – though please note that the strategies suggested would require considerable adaptation for a PDA child.
+Fran Morgan from Square Peg talks about the barriers to school attendance in this Educational Psychology Reach-Out presentation.

 Working with families